 In March 2021, Newnan was affected greatly by an EF-4 tornado.
 The tornado did significant damage to Newnan High School, Atkinson Elementary School, and the bus transportation facility.
-During the last nine weeks of the 2019-2020 school year, students at Atkinson Elementary were temporarily relocated to West Georgia Technical College while repairs to the roof were made at Atkinson Elementary School.
-The students at Newnan High School finished the school year by utilizing a virtual instruction model.
-By the beginning of the 2021-2022 school year, students at Atkinson Elementary School.
+By the beginning of the 2021-2022 school year, students at Atkinson Elementary School returned to their school.
 Students at Newnan High School also returned to school at Newnan High by using portable classrooms and additional facilities at Central Educational Center.
 The School System continues to work with the system's insurance company, FEMA, GEMA, and the Georgia Department of Education to make extensive replacement and repairs of buildings at Newnan High School.